Microsoft-OpenSource-Labs/azure-mongodb-javaapp-demo/testfile.md

 ### Working to DocumentDB using Mongo command line client

-This section assumes:
+* This section assumes:

-   - You have successfully deployed DocumentDB with MongoDB protocol interface support as explained in the previous section
+ * You have successfully deployed DocumentDB with MongoDB protocol interface support as explained in the previous section
-   - You have successfully deployed Linux VM Ubuntu 16.04 LTS by Canonical and you can SSH to this VM
+ * You have successfully deployed Linux VM Ubuntu 16.04 LTS by Canonical and you can SSH to this VM

-- SSH to your Ubuntu VM and run following commands in order to enable MongoDB package repository which will allow us MongoDB binaries.
+* Next, SSH to your Ubuntu VM and run following commands in order to enable MongoDB package repository which will allow us MongoDB binaries.
 In th efinal step you deploy mongo shell command line.

 	$ sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 0C49F3730359A14518585931BC711F9BA15703C6
 	$ echo "deb http://repo.mongodb.org/apt/ubuntu xenial/mongodb-org/testing multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-3.4.list